mono/website/docs/web/fastcgi/nginx.md

      fastcgi-mono-server4 /applications=www.domain1.xyz:/:/var/www/www.domain1.xyz/ /socket=tcp:127.0.0.1:9000

+This specifies `www.domain1.xyz` as the hostname, `/` as the virtual root/location and `/var/www/www.domain1.xyz` as the physical path (see [FastCGI page](/docs/web/fastcgi/#how-applications-are-handled-and-how-to-configure-them)).
+To listen on all hostnames, use the following:

+     fastcgi-mono-server4 /applications=/:/var/www/www.domain1.xyz/ /socket=tcp:127.0.0.1:9000

 Now when Mono FastCGI server is up and running, Nginx configuration is complete and your application is in place (located in /var/www/www.domain1.xyz/) you can run the web server.

      /etc/init.d/nginx start